 The Company provides postretirement healthcare benefits to former officers under a medical indemnity insurance plan, with premiums paid by the Company.
 This plan is referred to as the Officer Medical Plan.
 The Company also established a non-qualified defined benefit plan for all officers in May 1995, or the Retired Officers' Bonus Plan, which pays a lump-sum amount of \$10,000 per year of service as an officer, provided the officer meets retirement vesting requirements.
-In addition, the Company provides a fixed annual allowance after retirement to cover financial counseling and other expenses.
+In addition, the Company provides a fixed annual allowance after retirement to cover financial counseling, tax preparation and other financial or wellness expenses.
 The Retired Officers' Bonus Plan is not salary related, but rather is based primarily on years of service.
-During fiscal 2017, the Company adopted a new plan which will provide for a one-time, lump sum retirement payment of one month's salary when a vice-president retires from the Company, effective April 1, 2017.
+The Company also provides for a one-time lump sum retirement payment of one month's salary when a vice-president retires from the Company.
 This is referred to as the Retired Vice-President Bonus Plan.
-Additionally, the Company offers medical and dental benefits to inactive employees (and their eligible dependents) on long-term disability.